dgosselin-p4/deployment/cluster_install/README.md

 These are the known security issues that cluster_install (and indirectly qualify) creates.

-* Passwordless ssh as user "root" is setup between the installer and all the nodes in the cluster.
+* Passwordless ssh as user "root" is setup between the coordinator and all the nodes in the cluster.

 * Passwordless ssh as user <username> (default is "scidb") is setup between the coordinator host and all the nodes in the cluster.